Fincer/dxvk-wine-autobuilder/README.md

 **NOTE:** This section doesn't concern Ubuntu or Mint users.

 Since Debian doesn't provide winetricks package on official repositories, it is strongly recommended that you use provided `debian_install_winetricks.sh` to install Winetricks.
-Winetricks is required for successful DXVK installation.
-You can run `debian_install_winetricks.sh` either independently or as a part of `updatewine.sh` main script.

 ----------------